Frequently Asked Questions

 Back to Top ↑

-Please do not call Shinzen, VSI or other facilitators about technical difficulties.
+Please do not call Shinzen, VSI or other Coaches/Teachers about technical difficulties.
 They will not be able to return your call or help you during the retreat.
 We will do our best to help you with any issues you have.

-In the RARE case of any global technical problem, you will be contacted about new call-in numbers by email, so please make sure that you have access to email during this retreat.
+In the RARE case of any global technical problem, you will be contacted about by email, so please make sure that you have access to email during this retreat.
 If you don’t have access to your email during the retreat, please email us ahead of time with a phone number where we can reach you if necessary so that we can create a To Call list.

 Back to Top ↑